 Note: It is the responsibility of a user to downgrade their plan prior to being charged at the start of the next billing cycle.
 To confirm whether you are truly downgraded to the Free plan, go to the Billing page which should state what plan you're subscribed on.
 As soon as you downgrade, you will lose access to any premium features immediately

 Why can't you downgrade to the Free plan?

 In order to cancel your subscription to the Free account, you must remove all but 1 Project on your account.
 This includes both Active and Archived Projects.

-Can you pause (discontinue) an account or put it on hold?
+Can you pause (discontinue) an account or freeze an account for some time?

 Currently, there is no way to put an account on hold.

 I was just auto-charged for a subscription that I forgot to cancel, what do I do?